openSUSE/news-o-o/_posts/2012-11-06-opensuse-12-2-for-arm-final.markdown

 ## It is out!

-Initiated at the openSUSE Conference in 2011 in NÃ¼rnberg, the openSUSE ARM team has managed to bring one of the most important Linux distributions to the ARM architecture in a little over a year.
+Initiated at the openSUSE Conference in 2011 in Nürnberg, the openSUSE ARM team has managed to bring one of the most important Linux distributions to the ARM architecture in a little over a year.
 At this point, the team is confident openSUSE 12.2 can be installed and used on the following devices: